-From October 2019 to March 2020, an independent review (the Review) of the Australian Carbon Industry Code of Conduct was conducted by Independent Expert Reviewer Virginia Malley, and included a range of consultations with the Code Administrator, Signatories, industry and government stakeholders, and a range of community stakeholders, including indigenous, landholder and farming representatives.
-This review resulted in a final report that included a range of recommendations to support scale up the Code towards full implementation in the Operational Stage.
+From October 2019 to March 2020, an independent review (the Review) of the Code was conducted by Independent Expert Reviewer Virginia Malley.
+The Review included consultations with the Code Administrator, Signatories, industry and government stakeholders, and a range of community stakeholders, including Indigenous, landholder and farming representatives.
+This review resulted in a final report that included recommendations to support the Code’s full implementation in the Operational Stage.

 The Operational Stage began on 1 July 2020, and the Administrator took the first twelve months as a ‘transitional year’.
 This allowed the Adminstrator to:

 - scale up the Administrator’s functions and capabilities to incorporate complaints handling and investigation,